gvenzl/dbpm/README.md

         -v               Verbose output

-    config
+    config [file | db]
         The configuration will setup the initial repository needed for dbpm.
 By default, all packages and information will be stored on disk.

-        -v               Verbose output
-        -file            Will store the repository information within a file on disk (default) -db              Will store the repository information within a Database -user            Repository username (has to exist)
+        file             Will store the repository information within a file on disk (default)

+        db               Will store the repository information within a Database -platform        The Database platform (oracle, mysql, postgres) -user            Repository username (has to exist)
         -password        Repository user password
         -host            The host where the Database is running on -port            The port of the Database
         -dbName          The Database name for the repository to be stored at

+        -v               Verbose output

     install
         The installation process will install a given package into the Database.